andresouza/flowheight/README.md

 If you are building an awesome Landing Page or trying to style different sections and make their elements responsive across multiple devices, FlowHeight can help you!

-FlowHeight changes the font-size based on a specific element's height.
-This allows for a perfect element fit at any screen height using the unit `rem` or `em`.
+FlowHeight changes the font-size based on the browser window's height.
+This allows for a perfect element fit at any screen height using the unit `rem`.

 ## Getting Started ##